oroinc/documentation/backend/setup/post-install/cookies-configuration.rst

             cookie_secure:    'auto'  # determines whether cookies should only be sent over secure connections
             cookie_samesite:  null    # prevents the browser from sending a cookie along with cross-site requests

-More info about available configuration options is available in the |Session configuration| documentation.
+More information about configuration options is available in the |Session configuration| documentation.

 Back-Office Remember Me Cookie
 ------------------------------